Faylfire/fire-cart-multi/README.md

 - Save User Credentials more securely using hashed passwords
 - Check if Username is already taken
 - Add a logout option if the credentials are saved
+- User request: Sort completed items to the bottom leaving only incomplete items at the top, add alphabetizing as well
+- User request: Allow for Editing functionality.
+This is outside the scope of the application (compromise to copy contents to clipboard at deletion)

 ### Completed Features: